andrewlfc7/rfx-mm/README.md

 ```

-## Docker set up
+## Docker Setup

 To run the bot using docker, first tweak parameter config for setting bot's config and then ensure that docker and docker-compose is installed.
 Then you can run the following commands to build the docker container

-if there's an problem with getting the python image can use this to pull the image first
+if there's an problem with getting the python image can use the third command below to pull the image first

-After the build completes, add the wallet info
+After the build completes, add the wallet info into either fourth or fifth command

 the docker-compose up command will let you see all of the logs in the terminal but can add -d at the end of it to run in detach mode.